 There are some narrow limitations that apply in personal injury cases which may extend the deadline for initiating a personal injury claim.
 The statute of limitations is delayed and time does not accrue in instances in which the injured party is a minor child.
 During these circumstances, the time period will begin once the child turns 18 years of age.
 Some exceptions also apply where an adult is under a disability at the time of the injury.

 Often times, the two year time limitation approaches more quickly than the injured party anticipated.
 The statute of limitations is the most important factor in a personal injury claim.
 If you or someone you know has been injured, you should contact an attorney as close to the date of the accident as possible.
 This will help ensure that you preserve your claim and gather all of the necessary evidence to prove your claim.
-Contact an experienced attorney at Colombo Law to determine whether you have a valid claim of recovery.
+Contact an experienced personal injury attorney at Colombo Law to determine whether you have a valid claim of recovery.